-Domain Cluster Standard Standard Description ∷ Activities Number and Operations - Fractions Extend understanding of fraction equivalence and ordering.
-4.NF.1 Explain why a fraction $a/b$ is equivalent to a fraction $(n \times a)/(n \times b)$ by using visual fraction models, with attention to how the number and size of the parts differ even though the two fractions themselves are the same size.
+Domain Cluster Standard Description i Activities Number and Operations- Fractions Extend understanding of fraction equivalence and ordering limited to fractions with denominators 2, 3, 4, 5, 6, 8, 10, 12, and 100.
+4.NF.1 Explain why a fraction a/b is equivalent to a fraction $(n \times a)/(n \times b)$ by using visual fraction models, with attention to how the number and size of the parts differ even though the two fractions themselves are the same size.
 Use this principle to recognize and generate equivalent fractions.
-The Equivalent Fraction Equivalent Fraction Wall 1 Equivalent Fraction Wall 2 Selecting Equivalent Fractions Equivalent Fractions on a Number Line 1 Number and Operations - Fractions Extend understanding of fraction equivalence and ordering.
+Equivalent Fraction Wall 1 Equivalent Fraction Wall 2 The Equivalent Fraction Selecting Equivalent Fractions Equivalent Fractions on a Number Line 1 Number and Operations- Fractions Extend understanding of fraction equivalence and ordering limited to fractions with denominators 2, 3, 4, 5, 6, 8, 10, 12, and 100.
 4.NF.2 Compare two fractions with different numerators and different denominators.
 Recognize that comparisons are valid only when the two fractions refer to the same whole.
 Record the results of comparisons with symbols >, =, or <, and justify the conclusions.
-Compare Fractions 1b Comparing Fractions 1 Number and Operations - Fractions Build fractions from unit fractions by applying and extending previous understandings of operations on whole numbers.
-4.NF.3 Understand a fraction a b with a > 1 as a sum of fractions 1/b. a.
+Compare Fractions 1b Comparing Fractions 1 Number and Operations- Fractions Build fractions from unit fractions by applying and extending previous understandings of operations on whole numbers limited to fractions with denominators 2, 3, 4, 5, 6, 8, 10, 12, and 100.
+4.NF.3 Understand a fraction a/b with a > 1 as a sum of fractions 1/b. a.
 Understand addition and subtraction of fractions as joining and separating parts referring to the same whole. b.
 Decompose a fraction into a sum of fractions with the same denominator in more than one way, recording each decomposition by an equation.
 Justify decompositions. c.
-Add and subtract mixed numbers with like denominators. d.
+Add and subtract mixed numbers with like denominators.
 Solve word problems involving addition and subtraction of fractions referring to the same whole and having like denominators.
 Add Like Fractions Subtract Like Fractions Add Subtract Fractions 1 Add Like Mixed Numbers Subtract Like Mixed Numbers